Difficult Struggles, and Tragic Ending of the Song Dynasty

-But the commander Lv still kept fighting, he even torn apart and burnt his house to keep warm; he also killed most of his former colleagues who tried to persuade him to surrender.
+But the commander Lv kept fighting.
+He torn apart and burnt his own houses to keep warm, and killed most of his former colleagues who tried to persuade him to surrender.

 In the end, Lv opened the gate of Xiangyang and complied with Kublai Khan.

-Huge Sacrifices and the Tragic, Epic Ending of Song Dynasty
+Huge Sacrifices, and Tragic, Epic Ending of Song Dynasty

-In the following six years after these two gate cities were taken by Kublai, the Empire Song kept losing lands dramatically.
+In the next six years after City Xiangyang was occupied by Kublai, the Song Empire kept losing lands dramatically.

-However, he escaped in the battlefront because of cowardice and left 130,000 fine soldiers of the Song Empire with no commander and necessary resources in the battlefield, which caused a huge loss for Song again.
+However, he escaped in the battlefront because of cowardice and left 130,000 fine soldiers of the Song with no commander and necessary resources on the battlefield, which caused a huge loss again.

-Four years later, Song’s last emperor and his people retreated to a mountain next to a sea in the south of the Chinese mainland.
+Three years later, the Song’s last emperor and his people retreated to a mountain next to a sea in the south of the Chinese mainland.

-They encountered an intensive final battle, but failed; the last 100,000 of the Song Empire’s loyal generals, soldiers and civilians all sacrificed or committed suicide.
+After months of intensive battles, they failed; about 100,000 to 200,000 of the Song Empire’s loyal generals, soldiers, and civilians all sacrificed or committed suicide.

 The last emperor of Song, a faithful minister, and around 800 royal family members jumped into the sea and committed suicide.

-After that final war, large numbers of bodies were floating in the sea, telling the epic, tragic end of the Song Dynasty in the history of China.
+After that final war, large numbers of bodies were floating in the sea, telling the epic, tragic end of the Song Dynasty.